Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skills Set Development: Investing time to develop capabilities required by fields that are connected.
+- Transferable Skill Set Development: Investing time in developing the skills required by fields that are connected.

 Negativity